 Mathematics is a whole school focus point throughout the year.
 At Fulwell we enjoy being keen Mathematicians together.
-To ensure progression in key skills, reasoning and problem solving, Nrich problem solving activities are rolled out across all year groups.
+To ensure progression in key skills, reasoning and problem solving, all children are exposed to problem solving, EYFS being whole class and KS1 explicitly taught.
 The children complete the same problem at different levels of challenge and see their work displayed within school.
 We believe this gives children ownership of their learning and the ability to discuss their knowledge with peers, visitors and staff.